cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ### Organization Owner

-In the Cobalt UI, you'll see this user role as "Owner".
+In the Cobalt UI, you'll see this user role as "Owner."
 Users in that role can:

 - Manage users and settings
 - Create and edit assets and pentests

 {{%expand "Learn more." %}}

-An _Organization Owner_ is the administrator for a customer organization within the Cobalt app.
+An Organization Owner is the administrator for a customer organization within the Cobalt app.
 As such, they can:

 - Manage users on the **Organization** tab of the **People** page:
-  - Add/remove the users of their choice, by their email addresses, as an [_Organization Member_](#organization-member) or _Organization Owner_.
+  - Add/remove the users of their choice, by their email addresses, as an [Organization Member](#organization-member) or Organization Owner.
   - View the email addresses of users.
-  - Change user roles, from an _Organization Owner_ to _Organization Member_ and conversely.
+  - Change user roles, from an Organization Owner to Organization Member and conversely.

 - View collaborators, the members of their pentest team.
 That team includes:
-  - _Pentest Team Member_, typically an organization employee.
+  - Pentest Team Member, typically an organization employee.
-  - _Pentest Lead_, the Cobalt pentester responsible for the pentest.
+  - Pentest Lead, the Cobalt pentester responsible for the pentest.
-  - _Pentester_, one or more additional Cobalt pentesters who are helping with the pentest.
+  - Pentester, one or more additional Cobalt pentesters who are helping with the pentest.
-  Smaller pentests may only have a _Pentest Lead_.
+  Smaller pentests may only have a Pentest Lead.

-- An _Organization Owner_ may also be a [_Pentest Team Member_](#pentest-team-member).
+- An Organization Owner may also be a [Pentest Team Member](#pentest-team-member).

 - Manage [multi-factor authentication (MFA)](#multi-factor-authentication) as well as [SAML](#security-assertion-markup-language) settings for the users in their organization.
 We support two-factor authentication with a mobile authenticator app.

-- If an _Organization Owner_ represents a partner company that manages pentests for third parties, they can enable [co-branded pentest reports](../checklist/#co-branded-reports).
+- If an Organization Owner represents a partner company that manages pentests for third parties, they can enable [co-branded pentest reports](../checklist/#co-branded-reports).

-An _Organization Owner_ also has top-level (sudo) administrative privileges for their organizations in the Cobalt app.
+An Organization Owner also has top-level (sudo) administrative privileges for their organizations in the Cobalt app.

 {{% /expand%}}